Dentist-patient relationship

 You may use some tools to help a patient express their feelings of pain.
 Among the most frequently used:

 The Visual analog scale (VAS): a small ruler on which patients are asked to indicate their pain intensity by moving a cursor from one end to the other.
 The back of the ruler, designed for the assessor, has a scale from 0 to 10 (or 0 to 100 mm).
 However, just because two patients rate their pain between 7 and 10 does not mean that they will experience the same intensity.
-This assessment must be accompanied by a dialogue between the carer and patient.
+This assessment must be accompanied by a dialogue between the carer and the patient.

 The numeric rating scale (NRS): The healthcare provider asks the patient to self-assess the current level of pain by circling the number from 0 to 10 that best describes their level of pain.
 A score of 0 is “no pain.”
 A score of 10 is the “worst pain imaginable.”